SUSE/doc-modular/templates/README.md

 ### Internal

+1. Add maintainer info (e-mail address) to the assembly and all the topic files.
+Use this information to contact the original author, in case you want to re-use a piece and would like to start a conversation on changing the file.
 1. Determine whether the article needs to be translated and add a list of languages.
 1. If you have re-used content from existing legacy (non-modular) docs, adjust the pointer in the XML comments of your file.
 By adding a similar pointer to the legacy doc piece, you make sure that you keep both docs in sync.
+This is done using a plain XML comment.

 ### SEO